 Floats and belts

 Floats and belts are buoyancy aids that attach to arms or housings of underwater camera rigs.
-They help divers, photographers and videographers maintain balance and prevent unwanted tilting of their underwater camera set.
+They help divers, photographers and videographers maintain balance and prevent unwanted tilting of their underwater camera setup.
+Unlike float blocks, these buoyancy accessories are mounted onto existing arm systems or housings.
+They are typically used to fine-tune balance without replacing the arm itself.

 Floats and belts for underwater camera buoyancy control